 At present, the Republican party seems to have lost its way.
 There is no clear policy view and different voices on the right wing have differing priorities.
 The Republicans have failed to achieve a majority of the popular vote in five of the past six presidential elections, and Romney lost in November 2012 in part because, as former governor of Florida Jeb Bush has said, the Republican party is seen these days as a 'white men's country club.'
 It has lost contact with the changing demographics and racial makeup of the country because it does not convey a message that attracts and holds the majority of the young, the non-whites, the urban dwellers, and those who see their jobs being lost and their incomes stagnant while the people at the very top of the financial pile are receiving salaries, bonuses and other compensation that are constantly opening up an ever widening gap.
 In sum, it can be argued that Obama didn't win the last election as much as the Republicans lost it.

 In addition to being able to find a message that will attract and hold a majority, the Republican party needs to identify a leader with character and charisma who can inspire people.
-Conservatives look back to the halcyon days of the Reagan presidency when, under his avuncular style, the president saw very clearly what he wanted to do and held to the view that freedom and personal liberty were intimately involved with releasing the energies of free enterprise.

 In USA, Margaret Thatcher's performance is seen in much more positive - that is, less divisive - terms than in UK, just as Kennedy was seen in UK in a much more positive light than he was regarded in USA.
 Thatcher's positions strike many chords among American conservatives: Her clarity of thought and determination, her commitment to private enterprise, her leadership in the Cold War and toughness over the Falkland Islands, her early recognition that business could be done with Gorbachev, her strong support of presidents Reagan and Bush, and her declared objective that "I came to office with one deliberate intent, to change Britain from a dependent to a self-reliant society, from a give-it-to-me to a do-it-yourself nation."
 This last sentiment is fully in accord with the independence of the American spirit.